8Sharon/African-Credit-Scoring-Challenge/README.md

 # Steps:
 Label Encoding: Convert categorical features to numerical values using LabelEncoder from scikit-learn.
-Handling Imbalanced Classes: The dataset is likely to be imbalanced (more non-default than default), so class weights are computed using compute_class_weight to help the model handle this imbalance.
+Handling Imbalanced Classes: The dataset is imbalanced (more non-default than default), i computed class weight using compute_class_weight to help the model handle this imbalance.

 # Modeling
-For this challenge, the LGBMClassifier (Light Gradient Boosting Machine) was chosen due to its high performance on structured/tabular data.
+For this challenge,i chose to use  the LGBMClassifier (Light Gradient Boosting Machine)  due to its high performance on structured/tabular data.

 # Steps:
 Cross-validation: Utilize Stratified K-Fold (skfold) for cross-validation to ensure balanced class distribution in each fold.